bcarrillo1051/Atinverter/docs/software/library/features/dc_vi_sensing_feature.md

   </script>
 {% endif %}

-# **DC Voltage and Current Sensing Software**
+# **DC V/I Sensing Library Feature**
 ---

-# Overview
+## 📋 Overview

-The input DC voltage and current sensing is achieved seamlessly through onboard ADC pins of the ATMEGA328P, along with TMCS1108A4BQDR current sensor.
-These values can be obtained through a computation using raw readouts of the ADC or for improved accuracy, through a running average sampling method.
+The DC Voltage and Current Sensing feature provides an interface for monitoring the input voltage and current of the PWM inverter.
+It utilizes the onboard ADC pins of the ATMEGA328P, along with TMCS1108A4BQDR Hall-effect current sensor.
+Voltage is measured through a resistive voltage divider, while current is measured using the analog output of the current sensor.
+These signals can be obtained through methods which use raw readouts of the ADC or for improved accuracy, through a running average sampling method.
 <br>
 <br>

 ---

-# Pin Assignments
+## 📌 Pin Assignments

 This table expresses the dedicated analog pins used for the design and their respective state.